s-nakaoka/choreonoid-doc/en/simulation/execution-and-playback.rst

 A simulation result can be stored as time-series data that can be used for replay and analysis of the result.

 This function is configured using "recording" property of a simulator item.
-The value of this propoerty can be selected from the following modes:
+The value of this property can be selected from the following modes:

 * **full**